 The timing of revenue recognition, customer billings, and cash collections results in a contract asset or contract liability at the end of each reporting period.
 Contract assets consist of unbilled receivables or costs incurred where revenue recognized over time exceeds the amounts billed to customers.
+We record a receivable when revenue is recognized prior to invoicing and we have an unconditional right to consideration (only the passage of time is required before payment of that consideration is due) and a contract asset when the right to payment is conditional upon our future performance.
 Contract liabilities include advance payments and billings in excess of revenue recognized.
-Certain customers make advance payments prior to the satisfaction of our performance obligations on the contract.
+Certain customers make advance payments prior to our satisfaction of our performance obligations on the contract.
 These amounts are recorded as contract liabilities until such performance obligations are satisfied.
 Contract assets and contract liabilities are determined on a contract by contract basis.